Play it Safe – An Introductory Guide to Online Gaming for Parents

 Handheld Games – Devices like iPads or Nintendo DSI’s also host online gaming.

-What are the Risks of Online Gaming?
+What Are the Risks of Online Gaming?

-Some online games may not be age appropriate for your child and may contain violent or sexual images.
+Inappropriate Content: Some online games may not be age appropriate for your child and may contain violent or sexual images.
 All online games come with an age recommendation.
-To prevent your child accessing inappropriate games, ensure parental settings are active on your computers/consoles and check the age rating here on the games your child is accessing.
+To prevent your child from accessing inappropriate games, ensure parental settings are active on your computers/consoles and check the age rating here on the games your child is accessing.